 Know that you’re not tied to doing everything together.
-In Marrakech, I was tired of navigating the medina and didn’t want to spend the money, so Tom went to the Maison de la Photographie (which he said was fantastic — my bad!) while I relaxed in the riad.
+In Marrakech, I was tired of navigating the medina and didn’t want to spend the money, so my partner went to the Maison de la Photographie (which he said was fantastic — my bad!) while I relaxed in the riad.
 As long as you discuss expectations beforehand, you can find ways to plan around it.

 2. There will be budgeting.

 Surely you’ve heard that the #1 thing couples fight over is money?
 Well, that makes it a top priority for discussion.
 Budget also goes hand in hand with expectations of the trip.
-For example, I don’t mind forgoing some comforts to spend money on experiences and eating at restaurants; Tom prefers to pay more to be at ease but doesn’t mind preparing his own meals (according to him, “Being forced to pay someone to cook for you makes you feel like a prisoner… Cooking makes you feel at home.”).
+For example, I don’t mind forgoing some comforts to spend money on experiences and eating at restaurants; he prefers to pay more to be at ease but doesn’t mind preparing his own meals (according to him, “Being forced to pay someone to cook for you makes you feel like a prisoner… Cooking makes you feel at home.”).
 Sometimes it means we’re spending a night at a hostel; other times it means I’m paying for lunch.

 Make sure you know your budget and how each of is going to pay their way on the ground.
-Tom and I don’t really set a daily or weekly budget when we travel, just a rough idea of what we’ll spend.
+He and I don’t really set a daily or weekly budget when we travel, just a rough idea of what we’ll spend.
 There are two reasons for this: 1) We know each other and where we tend to spend money really well; 2) We have a sort of roommate-y ‘every (wo)man for zeself’ attitude towards money in our relationship.
 We split everything on-site except the accommodation, which we decide on together so it fits into both of our budgets.